-Steven Woodside, President
+Steven Woodside, J.D., Board Chair

 Alice Collier Cochran, M.Ed., Vice President